Codecademy/docs/content/sql/concepts/dates/terms/dateadd/dateadd.md

 ---
 Title: 'DATEADD()'
-Description: 'Adds a time or date interval to a specified date and returns it.
+Description: 'Returns a date/time interval added to a specified date.
 Versions are available in SQL Server and MySQL.'
 Subjects:
   - 'Data Science'
 Tags: